webexpress-framework/WebExpress/doc/development_guide.md

 |Session      |Session   |Parameters, which are stored in the session.

 ## Response modell
 Web queries can be answered with different status responses (see RFC 2616).
 If successful, a status code of `200` is returned with the invoked resource.
 In the `StatusPageManager`, generally valid status pages for the various status codes can be stored.
 When returning a response that differs from `200`, the stored status page is used.

 Status pages are primarily used from the plugin in which the associated application is implemented.
 Status pages implement the `IStatusPage` interface.
+The example below demonstrates how to create a custom status page:

 ```csharp
 [WebExStatusCode(500)]